 Once you have demonstrated that you are offering something of value to your audience, you need to ask them to do something for you.
-Maybe this is joining your email list or sharing why your product or service is a must have – it can be anything.
-Remember, if you don’t ask you won’t receive.
+Maybe this is joining your email list or sharing why your product or service is a must-have – it can be anything.
+Remember, if you don’t ask you won’t receive it.
 Never be afraid to use Facebook posts to ask your audience questions.
 Be professional and put your audience first.
 They will respect you and help you grow.

 Captivate your audience to bring them to you.
 Tell them why they can’t ignore what you have to offer.

 Let’s tackle this important question.
 Over 225 million people are interacting with Facebook in the US and Canada today!
 Facebook is the largest single audience in North America and has become a primary news source as well.
 It also has the best advertising and promotion tools available to businesses.
 Why not use Facebook posts, their engagement, and promotional tools to grow your business?